dmitry-ai/google-ads-negative-keywords-pipeline/prompt.md

 8.4.5) `rules`: if the value of the field in point 8.4.3 is «no», then specify the rules for Google Ads in Google Ads format that will carry out the task from point 4 for that specific query.

 ## 9. Example of the correct JSON answer format
-Below is an example with only 5 lines.
+Below is an example with only 1 line.
 You will have as many lines as determined by point 8.2.
 ```json
 [
 	{